Skip to content

 Score Explanation

-Every dimension of this score reflects the same underlying problem: TODA Pay has a functional product on paper and essentially no independent verification of anything that matters. iGaming Fit gets credit for explicit high-risk positioning and a substantive Romania blog post that names real local methods (TopPay, SelfPay, Smith & Smith, BLIK, MultiBanco, RON card processing) — that's real operator-facing content, not template marketing.
+Every dimension of this score reflects the same underlying problem: TODA Pay has a functional product on paper and essentially no independent verification of anything that matters. iGaming Fit gets credit for explicit high-risk positioning and a substantive Romania blog post that names real local methods (TopPay, SelfPay, Smith & Smith, BLIK, MultiBanco, RON card processing), which is real operator-facing content rather than template marketing.
 It loses points for the absence of any named casino client, the absence of SoftSwiss/EveryMatrix/Slotegrator connectors and the absence of a public iGaming case study.
 Geographic Coverage gets credit for the breadth of currencies advertised (USD, EUR, GBP, AUD, CAD, JPY, NOK, DKK, SEK, PLN, CHF, KZT, RON, TRY, plus stablecoins) and the regional focus on CEE, MENA and Africa.
-It loses points because the only direct license is a Canadian MSB registration — the real cross-border coverage rides on TODA Pay's panel of upstream acquiring partners, not on a regulated EMI or PI license of its own.
+It loses points because the only direct license is a Canadian MSB registration, so the real cross-border coverage rides on TODA Pay's panel of upstream acquiring partners rather than on a regulated EMI or PI license of its own.
 Security & Compliance is where the score collapses.
-FINTRAC MSB is a registration with no capital requirement and no consumer-protection regime.
-The Polish EMI claim is not independently verifiable.
-PCI DSS is referenced without a published attestation.
-No MGA, UKGC, MGCB or Curacao gaming-specific license.
-No SOC 2 Type II, no ISO 27001, no public penetration testing partner.
-Fees & Pricing scores neutrally because nothing is published — no setup fee per PSPBox, but no rate card, no rolling reserve disclosure, no FX markup.
-Tech & Integration is functional through the Corefy connector and that's the only documented path.
-User Trust is the worst dimension in the entire scoring system: zero reviews on Trustpilot, G2, Capterra, Glassdoor — for a payment processor that has been operating since 2022, this is unusual and PayRate42 explicitly flags it as a red signal.
+FINTRAC MSB is a registration with no capital requirement and no consumer-protection regime, the Polish EMI claim is not independently verifiable, PCI DSS is referenced without a published attestation, and there is no MGA, UKGC, MGCB or Curacao gaming-specific license, no SOC 2 Type II, no ISO 27001 and no public penetration testing partner.
+Fees & Pricing scores neutrally because nothing is published: no setup fee per PSPBox, but no rate card, no rolling reserve disclosure and no FX markup.
+Tech & Integration is functional through the Corefy connector, which is the only documented path.
+User Trust is the worst dimension in the scoring system: zero reviews on Trustpilot, G2, Capterra and Glassdoor, which for a payment processor operating since 2022 is unusual, and PayRate42 explicitly flags it as a red signal.

 Who Is TODA Pay Best For?